Testing Bell inequalities in Higgs boson decays: Testing the generalised CHSH inequality

-In order to test the CHSH inequality one needs to determine the elements $d_{ij}$ of the matrix $d$ and to choose four unit vectors that maximise the left hand side of \eqref{eq:chshoperatorvectorized}.
+We next need to determine the elements $d_{ij}$ of the matrix $d$ and to choose four unit vectors that maximise the left hand side of \eqref{eq:chshoperatorvectorized}.
 In practice not all choices need be made, since a procedure for testing the inequality in general has been obtained for the spin-half case~\cite{HORODECKI1995340}, and remains valid for a pair of spin-one particles.

 Starting from the real matrix $d$ and its transpose $d^T$ one forms the real symmetric positive matrix $M\equiv d^Td$.
 One orders the three eigenvalues $\mu_1,\,\mu_2,\,\mu_3$ of $M$ such that $\mu_1\geq \mu_2 \geq \mu_3$.
-The spin density matrix violates the inequality \eqref{eq:chshoperatorvectorized} if and only if the sum $\sigmachsh$ of the two largest eigenvalues is strictly larger than unity.
-That means we may rewrite the CHSH inequality in the form
+The largest value of our generalised CHSH operator is then, following~\cite{HORODECKI1995340},